graybealski/cf-conventions-work/FAQ.md

 The CF standard names also have been mapped to the Global Change Master Directory science keywords, and terms from the SWEET Ontology.

 As of 2014, none of these mappings are regularly updated with the release of new versions of the CF standard names.

+<a name="stdnames_tools"></a>
+### What tools exist to work with standard names?

+In addition to the tools mentioned in the [mappings](#stdnames_mappings), other tools include:
+`To be confirmed and links provided.`
+* NERC Vocabulary Server
+* MMI Ontology Registry and Repository
+* The MARIS Vocabulary Server
+* MMI's prototype CF Standard Name search service: http://mmisw.org/experimental/cfsn

+These have been derived from the original XML, and as of 2014 are updated quickly whenever the original XML is changed.
+(The NERC Vocabulary Server is updated simultaneously with the publication of the original XML document.)

 <a name="udunits"></a>
 ## Units in CF (UDUNITS)